kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 > **Note:** If these files are already present in your project root, _they will not be modified_.

+### Plugin discovery during `prepare`

+If this plugin is discovered to be missing during the `prepare` phase, the command that triggered the `prepare` will be executed after installation.
+This currently occurs only with `prepare`, `build`, `run`, and `emulate`.
+The reason is because `before_prepare` is already missed by the time the discovery phase occurs, which means that the transformations this plugin performs cannot occur.
+This results in an incomplete project state (which might cause your build to be incorrect).

 ## Usage

 Place your TypeScript & ES2015+ files in `www/esm`, with `index.js` or `index.ts` as the entry to your app.
 If `index.ts` exists, it will be used as the preferred entry point, otherwise `index.js` will be used.